mongodb/specifications/source/run-command/run-command.rst

 A driver's runCommand API MUST provide an optional session option to support explicit sessions and transactions.
 Every ClientSession has a corresponding Logical Session ID representing the server side session ID.
-The LSID MUST be included under ``lsid`` in the final command sent to the server without modifying user input.
+The LSID MUST be included under ``lsid`` in the command sent to the server without modifying user input.

 * See Driver Sessions' section on `Sending the session ID to the server on all commands <https://github.com/mongodb/specifications/blob/master/source/sessions/driver-sessions.rst#sending-the-session-id-to-the-server-on-all-commands>`_